 If you have any questions or comments, feel free to leave them below or send me an email.

-Stay tuned for the old post we just updated below the recipe card!
+Stay tuned for the old post we just updated that is below the recipe card!
+Feel free to point and laugh at our horrid photography skills from way back when.

-- 1–15 oz bottle Andria’s Steak Sauce-best brush on steak sauce ever!
+- 15 oz Andria’s Steak Sauce the best brush on steak sauce ever!

-- 1–12 oz can of cola-I used diet but either variety works
+- 12 oz cola I used diet but either variety works

 - Brioche buns